vestrel00/contacts-android/README.md

     .find()
 ```

 It's not just for emails.
-It's for all common data kinds (including custom data).
+It's for all data kinds (including custom data).

 > For more info, read [How do I get a list of specific data kinds?](/howto/howto-query-data-sets.md)